 Cocaine is derived from a chemical found in the leaves of the coca plant.
 It is a powerful stimulant with anesthetic properties.
-There are some medical uses to cocaine and the FDA categorizes it with drugs like morphine and narcotic pain killers, but cocaine is most often abused recreationally.
+There are some medical uses and the FDA categorizes it with drugs like morphine and narcotic pain killers, but it is most often abused recreationally.
+So, it is categorized with Alcohol, Ecstasy, Heroin, Marijuana etc. as recreational drug.
 Cocaine can be taken orally, injected, or inhaled nasally.
-Like other stimulants, cocaine suppresses appetite, and gives the user a great deal of energy.
-Cocaine is usually inhaled through the nose and its effects last from 15 minutes to an hour.
+Like other stimulants, it suppresses appetite, and gives the user a great deal of energy.
+It is usually inhaled through the nose and its effects last from 15 minutes to an hour.

 Side Effects of Cocaine